IREALV/mvc/README.md

 # MVC Project Template - using NodeJS, Express, Sequelize and MySQL
-Created for educational purposes for the 5A group of Software Engineering, at UNIPOLI Dgo, for the Client-Server course.
+Created for educational purposes for the fifth-degree groups of Software Engineering, at UNIPOLI Dgo, for the Client-Server course.

-Sure!
-Here are some detailed instructions to clone and install your Node.js project.
-You can add these to your README file:

----

 ## Getting Started